LevonAr/hive-ai-dropdown-component/README.md

 # Dropdown Component Overview

-This repo is a dropdown component I developed for hive.ai
+This repo is a dropdown component I developed for [HIVE AI](https://thehive.ai/)

 # Getting Started